Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 Print Pin

-Florida stone crabs are a seasonal treat that are uniquely Florida.
-If you've ever heard of Joe's Stone Crab, this is what the fuss is about.
-Here's how to make this Sunshine State classic at home.
+Florida stone crabs are a seasonal treat that is uniquely Florida.
+If you’ve ever heard of Joe’s Stone Crab, this is what the fuss is about.
+Here’s how to make this Sunshine State classic at home right down to the famous stone crab sauce.

 Author: Lisa Lotts